Brandon-short/Brandon-short.github.io/ccna.md

 - Wifi Security
   - Protected Management Frames (PMF)
     - Provide protection for unicast and multicast management action frames.
 Unicast management action frames are protected from both eavesdropping and forging, and multicast management action frames are protected from forging
+- the technology is more like a half duplex because its doing collision avoidance
+- APs in the same geographical area should be on different channels to avoid co-channel contention

 ## Helpful Commands